sassanostvar/hopperscapes/README.md

 <img src="assets/wings.gif", style="max-width: 300px;">
 </p>

-Planthoppers have evolved remarkably diverse forewing compositions.
+Planthoppers have evolved remarkably intricate and diverse forewing compositions.
 [HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) is an ongoing effort toward representation learning of the underlying _morpho-chromosapce_.

-The current repository includes components of an end-to-end pipeline for record management, image pre-processing, semantic segmentation, and morphometry.
+This repository provides the components of an end-to-end pipeline, including utilities for dataset management, image processing, semantic segmentation, and morphometry of light microscopy and photographic images.

 ## Data
 Data curation for the HopperScapes project is ongoing.
 Part of the effort is focused on sampling established Northeast populations of _Lycorma delicatula_.
 Locally sourced specimens are imaged using transmitted light microscopy.
 Specimen collection and imaging metadata are organized as specified in [hopper_vae.data.record.py](./hopper_vae/data/record.py).